oauth-wg/oauth-sd-jwt-vc/draft-terbu-oauth-sd-jwt-vc.md

 <{{examples/01/sd_jwt_payload.json}}

-Note that a `cnf` claim has been added to the SD-JWT payload to express the confirmation method of the holder binding.
+Note that a `cnf` claim has been added to the SD-JWT payload to express the confirmation method of the Key Binding.

 The following are the Disclosures belonging to the SD-JWT payload above: